Kapitar/Kapitar/README.md

 ## 🌟 My projects
-- Backend Developer of game Clonium on platform VK Mini Apps with >700k downloads.
+- Backend Developer of game Clonium with >700k downloads.
-- Backend Developer of game Guesser on platform VK Mini Apps, a bronze-medalist app in the Saint-Petersburg X VK hackathon.
+- Backend Developer of game Guesser, a bronze-medalist app in the Saint-Petersburg X VK hackathon.

 ## 📫 Contact
 - For any inquiries please contact [my email](mailto:kkapitar@ya.ru) or PM in [Telegram](https://t.me/kapitar)